alfonsof/aws-java-examples/awslambdas3example/README.md

   Copy a file in the source S3 bucket.

-  You should see the next messages in the log:
+  You should see the next message in the log:

   ```bash
   "Input: <LAMBDA_INPUT>"